as10896/codepraise-app-python/README.md

-# codepraise-app-python
+# CodePraise Python APP
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![Imports: isort](https://img.shields.io/badge/%20imports-isort-%231674b1?style=flat&labelColor=ef8336)](https://pycqa.github.io/isort/)

+---

+**Documentation**: <a href="https://as10896.github.io/codepraise-app-python" target="_blank">https://as10896.github.io/codepraise-app-python</a>

+**Source Code**: <a href="https://github.com/as10896/codepraise-app-python" target="_blank">https://github.com/as10896/codepraise-app-python</a>

+---

-This is a Python reproduction of [ISS-SOA/codepraise](https://github.com/ISS-SOA/codepraise), a demo project for NTHU Service-Oriented Architecture course (for practice only).
+This is a Python reproduction of <a href="https://github.com/ISS-SOA/codepraise" target="_blank">ISS-SOA/codepraise</a>, a demo project for NTHU Service-Oriented Architecture course (for self practice only).

-For API / Notifier, please visit [codepraise-api-python](https://github.com/as10896/codepraise-api-python) / [codepraise-clone-notifier-python](https://github.com/as10896/codepraise-clone-notifier-python).
+For API / Notifier, please visit <a href="https://as10896.github.io/codepraise-api-python/" target="_blank">codepraise-api-python</a> / <a href="https://as10896.github.io/codepraise-clone-notifier-python/" target="_blank">codepraise-clone-notifier-python</a>.

-The live version can be found [here](https://codepraise-app-python.herokuapp.com/).
+The live version can be found <a href="https://codepraise-app-python.herokuapp.com/" target="_blank">here</a>.

 ## Prerequisite
 ### Install Docker
-Make sure you have the latest version of [Docker 🐳](https://www.docker.com/get-started) installed on your local machine.
+Make sure you have the latest version of <a href="https://www.docker.com/get-started" target="_blank">Docker 🐳</a> installed on your local machine.

 ### Set up session secret for cookie-based session management
 Put your session secret key under `config/secrets/<env>/SESSION_SECRET`.